 Add the official campaign hashtags #1Lib1Ref and #AfLibWk in the Wikipedia Edit Summary

 Remember to share your edits on social media and invite colleagues to get involved.

 FREQUENTLY ASKED QUESTIONS

 The African Librarians Week is an outreach initiative organized to build awareness of and fix gaps in knowledge about African content on Wikipedia.
 We want to equip African librarians to add missing references to articles about Africa on Wikipedia.
 It is organized by AfLIA in partnership with the Wikimedia Foundation as part of the global #1Lib1Ref campaign.
 Find out more here

 2What exactly will African librarians do during the Week?

-From 24-30 May 2020, we encourage African librarians to update Wikipedia articles about Africa and African scholars in all disciplines with citations and references.
+Starting 14 - 26 May, 2023, we encourage African librarians to update Wikipedia articles about Africa and African scholars in all disciplines with citations and references.
 By doing so, we can create reliable content on Africa on Wikipedia for the benefit of global readers.
 To learn how to add a citation to a Wikipedia article, please go to the resource page.

 3How can I be part of this campaign?

 To be part of the African Librarians Week, you need to first have or create a Wikipedia User Account.
 A list of articles has been pre-compiled to help you begin adding references here.
 If you need additional materials to learn how to add citations, please visit resource page.
 For more details, visit: this link